 Sarah Smithson, MD, MPH

-Sarah Smithson is the Assistant Dean for Clinical Education at the University of North Carolina School of Medicine and the Director of Interprofessional Education and Practice for the UNC School of Medicine.
+Sarah Smithson is the Assistant Dean for Clinical Education at the University of North Carolina School of Medicine and the Director of Relational Leadership @Carolina.
 Her areas of interest include curricular innovation in health systems, communication, and team-based care delivery.
 She is an Assistant Professor in the Division of General Medicine and Clinical Epidemiology where she practices outpatient primary care in Internal Medicine.
 Sarah earned degrees in medicine and public health from Emory University.
 She completed residency in Internal Medicine at Brigham & Women’s Hospital in Boston.

 Presenting at the Nexus Summit: